-Welcome to the U.S./Canadian version of our money worksheets page at Math-Drills.com where you will not be short-changed!
-This page includes U.S. and Canadian money worksheets including money worksheets with dollars and counting coins.
+Welcome to the money worksheets page at Math-Drills.com where you will not be short-changed!
+This page includes Money worksheets for counting coins and for operations with Dollars, Euros, and Pounds.

 Students encounter money early on, and they must be able to manage it themselves in their everyday lives and into adulthood.
 There are many activities that you can do related to counting, adding, and subtracting money, so save some coins or purchase some play money to complete some of the activities on the money math worksheets below.